 DBT, Dialectical Behavioral Therapy, is a type of cognitive-behavioral therapy that tries to identify and alter thinking patterns to push for positive behavioral changes.
 DBT was originally created to treat borderline personality disorder but it has seen been proven to be effective with many other disorders.
-DBT is a great treatment option for individuals that have multiple disorders too.
+A DBT program that incorporates DBT techniques is a great treatment option for individuals that have multiple disorders too.

 Borderline Personality Disorder is a disorder that leads to emotional distress.
 Patients may have intense emotional outbursts, rapidly changing moods, or have extreme sensitivity to rejection (perceived or real).

 DBT is a proven treatment option for borderline personality disorder.
-It helps curb the thinking that leads to these emotional outbursts and teaches patients how to cope with emotions and situations that occur in daily life.
+Essentially, it helps curb the thinking that leads to these emotional outbursts and teaches patients how to cope with emotions and situations that occur in daily life.

 DBT has also been proven to help with substance abuse as it helps with impulsive behavior.
 For a lone diagnosis of substance abuse, DBT will likely not be entirely effective, but it will help.
 If substance abuse is diagnoses alongside another disorder, then DBT is very effective in helping both.